Actor file specification

 "changelog": "../../../shared/CHANGELOG.md",

-// Scripts that might be used by the CLI to ease the local Actor development.
+// Scripts can be used by tools like the CLI to do certain actions based on the commands you run.

 "scripts": {